balmli/no.almli.thermostat/README.md

 ## Device: VThermo

 Add a virtual thermostat to a zone with a temperature sensor and it will turn on / off heaters in the same zone.
+The virtual thermostat will start operating when the target temperature has been set.

 Use a door/window sensor in the same zone to automatically turn off the heater on a contact alarm.
 This can be enabled with the 'Turn off if contact alarm' - checkbox in 'Advanced settings'.